AdnanHodzic/auto-cpufreq/README.md

 After auto-cpufreq git repo has been cloned (`git clone https://github.com/AdnanHodzic/auto-cpufreq.git`), navagiate to directory where `power_helper.py` script resides by running: `cd auto-cpufreq/auto_cpufreq`

 After this step, all necessary changes will still be made automatically.
-However, if you wish to perform additonal "manual" settings this can be done by following instrucitons explained in next step.
+However, if you wish to perform additonal "manual" settings this can be done by following instructions explained in next step.

 ### 2: auto-cpufreq config file